Bridge the knowledge gap.

 ATP requires a $495 non-refundable payment to reserve your class date.
 The remaining balance will be due at check-in.

 Acceptable forms of payment are the following: American Express, MasterCard, Discover, Visa.
 Checks are not accepted.

 The examiner’s fee is not included in the course cost.
 This fee ranges from $800 to $1,000 depending on the location and is payable directly to the examiner in cash only.

-The ATP CTP portion of training is conducted by remote virtual instructor-led training, then on-site at ATP JETS in Dallas.
+The ATP CTP portion of training is conducted at ATP JETS in Dallas.
 The ATP Multi-Engine Certificate portion of training can be conducted at ATP Flight School locations in: